 The more precise your input, the more control you have.
 The vaguer it is, the more Suno improvises.

-What Goes in the Style Field
+What Goes in the Styles Field

 1. Genre (The Foundation)